ericoporto/agstoolbox/README.md

 - see how much storage each AGS Editor is using.
 - add folders as project libraries (may contain `game.agf` files)
 - allow listing game projects in libraries, with version used in `game.agf`
+- allow opening a game project in the corresponding editor if available

 ## how it (will!) works